Leonardo-Boss/suckless-site/www.suckless.org/common/project_ideas.md

 experienced users are mostly ignored.
 This is particularly true for user interfaces, such as graphical environments on desktop computers, on mobile devices, and in so-called Web applications.
-We believe that the market of experienced users is growing continously, with each user looking for more appropriate solutions for his/her work style.
+We believe that the market of experienced users is growing continuously, with each user looking for more appropriate solutions for his/her work style.

 Designing simple and elegant software is far more difficult than letting ad-hoc